dwyl/flutter-phoenix-channels-demo/README.md

 > please refer to the [Deployment 📦](#deployment-) section.

-We've score a 96 on performance!
+We've scored a 96 on performance!
 That's awesome! 🤩

 ## 6.1 Switching between the `html` and `canvaskit` web renderers